sjain74/NLQToSQL/README.md

 # NLQToSQL
-Natural language query to SQL LLM/agent project
+Natural language query to SQL LLM/agent, which can be run in an interactive mode (i.e. specify natural language queries interactively) or an input file containing a list of natural language queries can be specified thru the command line.

 ## Steps to play around with this agent on mac: